Leeps-Lab/bubbles/README.md

 >snap	[Int]	--sets a distance where a player will "snap" to their target location.
 If 0, this setting is disabled.

 >payoff	[String] --Either stable or unstable, which decides which BJ Pricing payoff function to implement.

+>hidePayoffs [Boolean] --sets whether or not the opponents' payoffs are visible

+>payoffProjection [Boolean] --determines whether or not the player sees a line on their actionspace representing all possible locations with payoffs